 April 2013 - International Conference on Sustainable Water Management -CB-WR-MED Final Conference

-The International Conference on Sustainable Water Management will be taking place on 24-27 April 2013 in Tunis.
-The Conference will provide a forum for researchers and practitioners around the Mediterranean to exchange on recent developments in the water management, treatment and reuse/recycling for sustainable water management with a special focus on the contribution of advanced oxidation process (AOP).
-The conference will also host the presentation of successful EU projects and will be a dynamic forum of knowledge, exchange and networking.
+The International Conference on Sustainable Water Management took place on 24-27 April 2013 in Tunis.
+The Conference provided a forum for researchers and practitioners around the Mediterranean to exchange on recent developments in the water management, treatment and reuse/recycling for sustainable water management with a special focus on the contribution of advanced oxidation process (AOP).
+The conference also hosted the presentation of successful EU projects and was a dynamic forum of knowledge, exchange and networking.

-The event will consist of plenary and parallel sessions, an exhibition and technical visits to sites.
+The event consisted of plenary and parallel sessions, an exhibition and technical visits to sites.